tkchafin/mrbait/docs/files.rst

 Assembled genomes
 -----------------
-MrBait only accepts genome assemblies formatted as FASTA.
+mrbait_ only accepts genome assemblies formatted as FASTA.
 These can represent contigs, scaffolds, or entire chromosomes.
 According to the FASTA specifications, a sequence should begin with a header line, or short description (indicated by the “>” symbol), followed by a second line containing sequence data.
-For MrBait, it does not matter if the following lines are interleaved or on a single line, and any blank lines in the file will be ignored, as will any leading or trailing whitespace.
+It does not matter if the following lines are interleaved or on a single line, and any blank lines in the file will be ignored, as will any leading or trailing whitespace.